Definitions of Commonly Used Terms in Enrollment and Course Management

 WSCH – Weekly student contact hours

-The number of class contact hours a course is scheduled to meet per week in a given semester.
-A “full load” is considered to be 15 WSCH for two semesters, or 30 WSCH.
+A “full load” for a student is considered to be 15 WSCH for two semesters, or 30 WSCH.

 FTES – “Full Time Equivalent Students”

 1 FTES equals 1 student taking a full load of classes for one academic year.
 Thus,

 1 FTES = 15 WSCH for two semesters = 30 WSCH.

 Since a standard semester meets for 17.5 weeks, it follows that

 1 FTES = 15 WSCH x 17.5 weeks x 2 = 525 class contact hours.